frconor-ebook/meditations/_posts/2025-04-28-our-lady-of-africa.md

 "Faced with the tremendous growth of the Church in Africa over the last hundred years and the fruits of holiness it has borne, there is only one possible explanation: all this is a gift of God.
 No human effort alone could have performed this work in the course of such a relatively short period of time."

 We can look back and thank Our Lady for everything that has been achieved, and also entrust the future to her.
-Ask her that we might "not squander this period of the world\'s history, and of the Church\'s history, that God has entrusted to each one of us" (cf. Josemaría Escrivá, *Friends of God*, Point 39).
+Ask her that we might "not squander this period of the world\'s history, and of the Church\'s history, that God has entrusted to each one of us" (*cf*.
+Josemaría Escrivá, *Friends of God*, Point 39).

 We show that debt of gratitude by taking care of our families, the domestic Church, making them seedbeds of vocations for the missionary Church that Africa has now become.
 It was to send missionaries all over the world, to China, to Japan, so many places that need them.